UKCloud/documentation/articles/dedicated-compute/dc-sco.md

 ## Deployment

-Dedicated compute utilises a reservation pool allocation model providing fine-grained control over the performance of workloads that are running in the organization VDC.
+Dedicated Compute v2 utilises a reservation pool allocation model providing fine-grained control over the performance of workloads that are running in the organisation VDC.
 The reservation pool allocation model is optimal for dedicated workloads.

 ## Platform management